-Back when I ran a department at a top notch treatment center for troubled teens, the last thing I thought about was money.
-We were busy saving lives, and that’s all that mattered to me.
+Back when I worked at a top notch long term treatment facility for really troubled teens, the last thing I thought about was how long their insurance supported their care.
+The work we did was saving lives; that’s all that mattered to me.

 Why would I care about that?
 That was someone else’s job.
 All I cared about was helping those kids.

-So of course, when I started my own practice, I took that attitude with me, and ran right into trouble.
+So of course, when I started my own practice, I took that attitude with me.

-Suddenly, there was no billing department, and no paycheck.
-There was no one else to make sure the bills got paid and the lights stayed on.
+Suddenly, there was no paycheck; no billing department.
+There was no one else who would make sure the bills got paid and the lights stayed on.

-I was the one who had to monitor insurance payments, generate income and collect actual checks (gasp!) from the people I served.
+Suddenly, I was the one who had to watch insurance, create income and collect actual checks (gasp!) from the people I wanted to help.

 I was immediately conflicted.

-And I hated asking for money.
-I didn’t want my clients to think that’s all that mattered, and I didn’t want “that money stuff” messing up our relationship.
+I had to get paid, but I didn’t want clients to think that all I cared about was the money.
+And I really didn’t want “that money stuff” messing up my relationship with them.

 (Did you catch the assumptions there?)

-So my husband built a small wooden box with brass hinges and a little slot in the top, and hung it on a wall by the door to my office.
-If a client asked about paying, I told them to just drop a check in the box on their way out.
+I was so troubled by this that my husband tried to help.
+He built a little wooden box with nice brass hinges and a little slot cut into the slanted, locked, top.
+He hung that little box on a wall by the exit door at my office, so I could ask people to just drop their checks in on the way out.

 So, naturally, there wasn’t much to touch.